Hobo/hobo_paperclip/README.markdown

 ### Installation

-Paperclip is required so add it to your gemfile if you don't have it alread
+Paperclip is required so add it to your gemfile if you don't have it already

     gem 'paperclip'

-Add hobo_paperclip to your gemfile
+Add hobo_paperclip to your gemfile (make sure you add it *below* paperclip, or it will fail with `undefined method 'has_attached_file' for module Paperclip::ClassMethods' (NameError)`):

 	gem 'hobo_paperclip', :git => "git://github.com/Hobo/hobo_paperclip.git", :branch => "master"